-You know it’s really hard when you are a highly sensitive person or have high levels of empathy and you struggle with trauma or anxiety.
-Perhaps like many of the people I work with, you get so overcome by intense and overwhelming emotions, where you just want to escape the enormity of the unpleasant feelings that flood your body.
+Being a highly sensitive person or someone with a high level of empathy can make it incredibly challenging to cope with trauma or anxiety.
+Like many of the people I work with, you may find yourself overwhelmed by intense emotions, feeling as if you just want to escape the flood of unpleasant feelings that overwhelm your body.

-Maybe, like many empaths, you seek ‘temporary’ refuge in food (emotional eating and other addictive behaviours) or are indulging in other ‘secret comforts’ just to try to put a buffer between you and the enormity of the unpleasant feelings you experience.
+Perhaps, like many empaths, you seek temporary relief in food (emotional eating) or other addictive behaviors.
+You might indulge in "secret comforts" to try to create a buffer between you and the intensity of your emotions.

-You may be so sick and tired of the perpetual cycle of endless diets, exercise programs, diet shakes and continually fall prey to the latest ‘fad’ promoting fast and ‘effortless’ weight loss only to find yourself back to square one accompanied by the all too familiar feelings of frustration, despair and helplessness.
+You may feel exhausted by the never-ending cycle of diets, exercise programs, diet shakes, and the latest "fad" promises of fast, "effortless" weight loss—only to end up back where you started, accompanied by familiar feelings of frustration, despair, and helplessness.

-"The ability to sit comfortably in your own skin without being at the mercy of a ‘tug of war’ where food (or other indulgences) are concerned is truly life changing"
+"The ability to sit comfortably in your own skin, free from the constant tug-of-war with food (or other indulgences), is truly life-changing."

-Incorporating Emotional Freedom Technique and/or Eye Movement Desensitization Reprocessing interventions can open the door to a battle-free life where food or substance use is concerned.
+By incorporating techniques like Emotional Freedom Technique (EFT) or Eye Movement Desensitization and Reprocessing (EMDR), it’s possible to unlock a path to freedom—a battle-free life where food or substance use no longer has the same hold over you.

 I get the nature of addiction, the secrecy, for many the shame and the unbelievable frustration that is a common feature for those with dependency issues.
 I understand the cycle of behavioural change and riding the waves of intense cravings that can feel unrelenting.